 - 2.1 Greater Cambridge Shared Planning (GCSP) has recently commissioned two pieces of work from GL Hearn.
 These are the Greater Cambridge Housing and Employment Relationships Report (HERR) and the Cambridgeshire and West Suffolk Housing Needs of Specific Groups study (HNSG). - 2.2 The HERR examines the relationship between demographic change and employment growth and the housing required to address them.
 To act as a starting point, the report sets out the demographic change associated with fulfilment of the Standard Method based housing target (1,743dpa).
 The number of jobs this would support was also calculated. - 2.3 Two further scenarios were also considered that assumed different levels of economic growth in the area, "lower" and "higher".
-Modelling was undertaken to identify the number of homes that would be needed to support this growth (i.e., to provide workers with homes) resulting in "medium" and "maximum" forecasts of housing need. - 2.4 Also, two commuting scenarios were modelled.
+Modelling was undertaken to identify the number of homes that would be needed to support this growth (i.e., to provide workers with homes) resulting in "medium" and "maximum" forecasts of housing need. - 2.4 Also, two commuting scenarios were modelled for the jobs, homes and population above those related to the standard method.
 The continuation of commuting trends reported in Census 2011 and a commuting ratio of 1:1.
 The latter scenario envisaged the increase in the number of people working in the districts being equal to the number of people living in the districts who are working.
 The latter scenario, therefore, presents a picture of new jobs being "retained" within the resident population.
-The result is that more homes would be required. - 2.5 A range of forecasts for new homes was set out.
+The result is that more homes are likely to be required. - 2.5 A range of forecasts for new homes was set out.
 These are set out in the tables below.
 The first table shows the lowest requirement; that of 1,743dpa for Greater Cambridge as a whole associated with the standard method.